There are many kinds of prescription drugs and OTC medications that cause memory loss. See if any drugs you take are on our lists.

 He is the author of more than 300 scientific papers and has conducted numerous research studies on aging, Alzheimer’s disease, and cognitive function.

-He compiled this list of medications known to have memory loss as a possible side effect: (21)
+Per Dr. Mohs, these medications are known to have memory loss as a possible side effect: (21)

 - painkillers — heroin, morphine, codeine